California Community Colleges Boost Summer Programs, Thanks to More Funding

 Locating the Extra Classes

-The Sacramento Bee reports that the Woodland Park Community College District plans to increase its summer course load by 43 percent, which will equal 13 additional classes.
-Sierra College is bumping up its summer catalogue by 60 percent, which translates to 136 more courses.
-Mercury News reports that Chabot College will add 50 more classes over last summer’s load, and the four Peralta colleges will add a combination of 70 more offerings.
+The Sacramento Bee reports that the Woodland Park Community College District plans to increase its summer course load by 43 percent, equaling 13 additional classes.
+Sierra College is bumping its summer catalog by 60 percent, translating to 136 more courses.
+Mercury News reports that Chabot College will add 50 more classes over last summer’s load, and the four Peralta colleges will combine 70 more offerings.

-One of the greatest increases in summer offerings will be found at Los Angeles Pierce College.
-This school plans to increase its summer course list by a whopping 263 percent.
-Growth will take the school from about 50 math and English classes last summer to a full curriculum of more than 200 classes that will run the gamut in terms of subjects.
-Anna Davies, vice president of academic affairs for Pierce, told the Los Angeles Times that the classes, which won’t begin for a number of weeks, have nearly filled with more than 6,000 students already enrolled.
+One of the most significant increases in summer offerings will be found at Los Angeles Pierce College.
+This school plans to increase its summer course list by 263 percent.
+Growth will take the school from about 50 math and English classes last summer to a full curriculum of more than 200 classes running the gamut regarding subjects.
+Anna Davies, vice president of academic affairs for Pierce, told the Los Angeles Times that the classes, which won’t begin for several weeks, have nearly filled with more than 6,000 students already enrolled.

-“My hope is it’s going to allow those students who need just one or two classes to finish without staying for another full semester,” Davies told the L.A.
+“My hope is it’ll allow those students who need just one or two classes to finish without staying for another full semester,” Davies told the L.A.
 Times.
-“And the summer session may be the first opportunity for first-time high school graduates to enroll for classes, so it’s going to help on both ends of the pipeline.”
+The summer session may be the first opportunity for first-time high school graduates to enroll for classes, so it’s going to help on both ends of the pipeline.”

 Diablo Valley College in Contra Costa County also plans to offer 122 more classes this summer.
-Math selections will be particularly robust, with everything from high school geometry to differential equations making the summer catalogue.
-The college has already been advertising the course offerings scheduled to begin in June, pleased to provide students with positive choices after meager offerings for the past two years.
+Math selections will be particularly robust, with everything from high school geometry to differential equations making the summer catalog.
+The college has already been advertising the course offerings scheduled to begin in June, and it is pleased to provide students with positive choices after meager offerings for the past two years.

-Solano Community College is also planning to increase summer classes, according to The Reporter.
-This school announced it will beef up their catalogue for a “robust summer session.”
-The school has four campuses where students will be able to find the new summer class offerings.
+According to The Reporter, Solano Community College is also planning to increase summer classes.
+This school announced it will beef up its catalog for a “robust summer session.”
+The school has four campuses where students can find the new summer class offerings.

 “While the increase in summer courses is a positive trend, it will take years for the community college system to make up for the $1.5 billion in cuts that forced colleges to turn away 600,000 students over the past five years,” Chancellor Harris told The Reporter.
 “We are not out of the woods by a long shot.”